IBM/BluePic/Docs/Usage.md

 Before you start using BluePic, you should understand which capabilities are available in the iOS app if you have not configured any of the [optional features](../README.md#optional-features-to-configure) such as App ID, Push, and Cloud Functions.

-- If App ID is not configured on Bluemix for your app, you won't be able to log in using the `SIGN IN WITH FACEBOOK` button.
+- If App ID is not configured on IBM Cloud for your app, you won't be able to log in using the `SIGN IN WITH FACEBOOK` button.
 This implies you won't be able to post photos under your own name and profile.
 Having said that, you will be able to post photos under the `anonymous` user we have in place.
 You also can view the image feed without being authenticated.
-- If Bluemix Push is not configured, you won't be able to receive push notifications on your physical iOS device.
+- If IBM Cloud Push is not configured, you won't be able to receive push notifications on your physical iOS device.
 - If Cloud Functions is not configured, your posted images will not be enhanced with any weather or tag data.

 ### Welcome View